A CALIFORNIAN'S JOURNEY

 The concept of artesian water is not new, the term “artesian” originated from the Artois province of Northern France, where in 1126 AD monks drilled into pressurized aquifers so water could reach the surface under its own natural pressure.
 Since the water wasn’t pumped, the monks only captured the excess water, allowing the aquifer to remain full and provide nourishment to the surrounding environment.
 Being that the water flowed naturally and wasn’t pumped or leached through dirt, it was one of the purest forms of natural drinking water.†

-Years later, having traveled all over the world before returning to the Tahoe National Forest, we began to think of how we could share this water with others, without impacting natural resources as we seen in so many other places.
+Years later, having traveled all over the world before returning to the Tahoe region, we began to think of how we could share this water with others, without impacting natural resources.
 We observed that California’s Farm-to-Table movement was focused on local, natural, and non-GMO foods, but incredibly, still completely accepting of modified water that filtered out life’s essential minerals.
 As Californians, we know the value of water, and the difference between natural and modified.

 As we continue this journey to proudly share this premium water with you, our neighbors, visitors, and travelers, we do so with an appreciation for and clear vision of maintaining California’s unique values.
-We will minimize our environmental footprint by only distributing locally within 200 miles, embrace innovative eco-friendly packaging, and connect with others in an open and welcoming way.
+We will minimize our environmental footprint, embrace innovative eco-friendly packaging, and connect with others in an open and welcoming way.

 We invite you to join us on this journey by enjoying the amazing water that our family has enjoyed for three generations.